 Coarsely grate the potatoes and onion into a strainer over a bowl and gently squeeze out the excess liquid as you go into the bowl.
 Once you have finished, pour out the liquid from the bowl leaving the thick white potato starch at the bottom.

-Add the egg to the potato starch and lightly whisk, then add the potato, onion, salt and pepper to taste and the nutmeg.
+Add the egg to the potato starch and lightly whisk, then add the potato, onion, flour, salt and pepper to taste and the nutmeg.
 Mix well.